Umuzi-org/ACN-syllabus/content/language-agnostic/problem-solving-technique/_index.md

 - **Don't try to write everything on one line**.
 A lot of geeklings try to solve absolutely everything on one line.
 Don't do that!
 Break it down.
 Make each step of your logic very clear and simple to follow.
 - **Do follow coding best practice** Your code should be easy to read, it should make its intention clear.
 Choose meaningful names for your variables.
 Keep things DRY.
 - **Do take time to plan your code** If you jump straight into writing code before planning it out and thinking it through, you'll end up wasting time. `Less haste == More speed`.
 - **Don't try to show off** Some people think that making their code as fancy as possible is a good thing.
 Trust me, it is not.
-The best code is clear and readable.
-And it works.
+The best code is clear and readable and it works.
 - **Don't write highly nested code unless you have to** If you have a loop inside a loop inside an if statement inside a loop, you ARE doing it wrong.
 Remember you need to write code that humans can read.
 Break things down into functions if you need to.

 ## Resources